jlink-blog/jlink-blog.github.io/_posts/2017-02-24-functional-tdd-workshop.md

 tags:
 - tdd
 ---
-## A Workshop on TDD with Functional Programming

 Test-Driven development is a technique that's mostly being practiced within the object-oriented development community.
 I've done and teached TDD in many contexts over the last 15+ years but all of it in OO-centric codebases.